phalcon-orphanage/docs/en/environments-nanobox.md

 This tells Nanobox to:

-- Use the PHP [engine](https://docs.nanobox.io/engines/), a set of scripts that build your app's runtime.
+- Use the PHP [engine][engine], a set of scripts that build your app's runtime.
 - Use PHP 7.1.
 - Set the Apache document root to `public`.
 - Include the Phalcon extension. *Nanobox takes a bare-bones approach to extensions, so you'll likely need to include other extensions.
-More information can be found [here](https://guides.nanobox.io/php/phalcon/php-extensions/).*
+More information can be found [here][php_extensions].*
 - Add a bash alias for Phalcon Devtools so you can just use the `phalcon` command.

-<a name='add-devtools'></a>
 ## Add Phalcon Devtools to your `composer.json`
 Create a `composer.json` file in the root of your project and add the `phalcon/devtools` package to your dev requirements: